bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 not from the RO's browser, the RC MUST NOT require the RQ to be present on incoming HTTP the request.

+[[ Editor's note: This post-interaction method can be used in advanced use cases like asynchronous authorization, or simply to signal the client that it should move to the next part of the protocol, even when there is no user present at the client.
+As such it can feel a little odd being inside the "interact" block of the protocol, but it does align with the redirect-based "callback" method and it seems they really should be mutually-exclusive.
+Additionally, should there be a method for simply pushing the updated response directly to the client, instead? ]]

 ### Display a Short User Code {#request-interact-usercode}

 If the RC is capable of displaying or otherwise communicating